AuroraCommunity/AuroraCommunity.github.io/README.md

-# AuroraCommunity
+## Aurora Community's site.
-Aurora Community's site.
+Excuse the bad indentation and all that.